29.11.02

 Euro thought police criminalize impure speech on line: The Council of Europe has amended its cybercrime treaty to devise criminal penalties for those who dare to express unpopular ideas for public consumption with any manner of computer equipment.
 The measure specifically targets so-called 'racist and xenophobic material', and would apply to any controversial Web-site, or even a mean-spirited posting to a BBS or an e-mail newsletter.

 Video games no longer child's play: Sony Australia's sales figures for the PlayStation 2 reveal that males aged between 18 and 40 make up 60 per cent of the lucrative computer game market.
-Games market analyst Phil Burnham said that men aged between 18 and 35 were the main market for game designers and manufacturers.

-Maybe It Is the Magic Kingdom: Last week, Disney announced a modest milestone - its Internet properties are profitable.
 The company doesn't report the results of its Internet properties as a group, so Disney did not provide any profit figure when it reported fourth-quarter earnings. [...]
-What Disney learned and other companies are discovering is that it's best to abandon a one-size-fits-all approach to the Web.

 Three New 'Net Domains Could Be Added Next Year, but those alternatives likely will be reserved for specific online communities.